Beverly Hills bans silly string and shaving cream for Halloween

 “How can you see it being dangerous?”
 Morales said.
 “Like I said, you can throw it on somebody’s windshield, block somebody’s view, throw it outside the window, spray somebody’s car with it — it’s dangerous.”

-The ordinance applies to people aged 21 years and younger.
+The ordinance, which applies to people aged 21 years and younger, goes into effect at 6 a.m. on Halloween.
 The city is working with school districts to educate children about these issues.

 Local